Skip to content

 🚮 Ableism is trash

-Ableist comments and “jokes” run rampant throughout the video, from the inaccurate – and arrogant – implication that folks who are visually impaired live incomplete lives and the “funny” prize signs that people weren’t able to physically see until after the surgery, right through to the “LOL” at the end that says, “I wonder if we’ll get 1,000 more views from the people we cured.”
-(FYI: people who are blind consume media – books, videos, and more – on their phones and computers every day with the help of access technology.
+Ableist comments and “jokes” run rampant throughout the video: the inaccurate – and arrogant – implication that folks who are visually impaired live incomplete lives.
+The “funny” prize signs that people weren’t able to physically see until after the surgery.
+The “LOL” at the end that says, “I wonder if we’ll get 1,000 more views from the people we cured.”
+(FYI: people who are blind consume media – books, videos, and more – on their phones and computers every day with the help of DisabilityTech.
 So these folks may well have already been subscribed to – and watching – MrBeast’s videos.)

 So yes, we’re happy that these 1,000 people who were seeking an improvement in their condition were able to get it.
 But we won’t endorse the way they had to get there.